 Below we’ll take a deeper look into growth hormone and cover the following topics:

 - Lifestyle tips that improve growth hormone levels

 Growth hormone – GH (also known as human growth hormone -hGH- or somatotropin) is a peptide hormone made by the pituitary gland and secreted into the bloodstream.
 It stimulates growth, cell reproduction, cell regeneration, and overall human development.
 Additionally, GH is used for performance enhancement and as an anabolic agent.

 GH influences other hormones as well.
-It stimulates the production of IGF-1 (Insulin-like growth factor 1 – a hormone similar to insulin involved in growth and anabolic states) and testosterone (this hormone helps increase muscle mass, fat loss, energy, strength, libido, and it’s involved in mood, cardiovascular / bone / brain health).
+It stimulates the production of IGF-1 (Insulin-like growth factor 1) – a hormone similar to insulin involved in growth and anabolic states.
+It also affects testosterone – this hormone helps increase muscle mass, fat loss, energy, strength, and libido, and it’s involved in mood, and cardiovascular, bone, and brain health.

 Unfortunately, hormone production declines over the course of the years.
-By age 55, growth hormone levels have declined one-third of what they used to be between the ages of 18 to 35.
+By age 55, growth hormone levels have declined to one-third of what they used to be between the ages of 18 to 35.
 Some people experience growth hormone deficiency even younger, which brings a wide range of symptoms.
-Severe deficiencies can reduce people’s ability to function – both physical and psychological, deteriorating their quality of life.
+Severe deficiencies can reduce people’s ability to function – both physically and psychologically, deteriorating their quality of life.